 I tend to avoid citrus also because the jury seems to be out on whether or not this will harm your worms.
 Other add-ins that are popular with the worm crowd are teabags, coffee grounds with or without filters and eggshells.

 How many worms do I need?
 For most vermicomposting households, starting with about a pound of worms is right.
 Worms can eat more than their own body weight per day.
 Most places that sell worms (via the internet or other local sources) sell them by the pound.

 Remember, that one pound of worms will grow to be more – worms are good at reproducing.
 At that point, you can up the amount of waste you put into the bin or thin out the worm herd and gift a neighbor or friend with their own vermicomposting system (aka worm bin.)

-To start with I purchase two 10 gallon plastic storage containers.
-You'll only need one lid for the both of them.
+To start with I purchased two 10 gallon plastic storage containers.
+You’ll only need one lid for the both of them.
 I picked mine up on sale for $5 each.

 On one of the containers, you will drill smallish holes (a bit smaller than the diameter of a dime) all the way around the top (approximately an inch or three apart).
 These holes will help with ventilation of your worms and their food (i.e. your food waste).
 Lack of air can mean a very stinky bin.

 Next up is drilling holes throughout the bottom of the same container.
 This will help with drainage of that wonderful worm tea (into the other plastic storage container) and with ventilation.
 We sprinkled the holes throughout in a symmetrical pattern.

 You’ll need some screen to cover the bottom of the top container.
 This will help (but not entirely prevent) your worms from crawling through the bottom holes into the lower container.
 I just eyeball it and cut some basic window screen to size (picked up at my local hardware store).